 |

-Within Varna district, the average level of the monitored local taxes levied by the municipalities again remained high in 2022, ranking the district second only to the capital.
-The margin is particularly large in the taxation on non-gratuitous acquisition of property, retail trade and taxi transportation.
-Within the district, Varna city is the municipality levying the highest local taxes, and the municipalities of Dolni Chiflik and Vetrino – the lowest.
+Within Varna district, the average level of the monitored local taxes levied by the municipalities again remained high in 2024.
+The margin is particularly large as regards the taxation on non-gratuitous acquisition of property, retail trade and motor vehicles.
+The average tax rates on immovable non-residential property for legal entities are also relatively high.
+Within the district, Varna city is the municipality levying the highest local taxes, and the municipality of Dolni Chiflik – the lowest.

 |